 TeleNGAGE is one of seven education related ECHO lines that provides professional development across the state of Oklahoma.
 The purpose of TeleNGAGE is to connect families, schools, and community members in an online learning environment to support the educational success of students.
 TeleNGAGE fosters collaborative relationships among educators, families and community members through the "all teach; all learn" mantra of ECHO and provides a foundation for capacity building for families, schools, and communities as they work together to solve educational challenges.
 As in all ECHO lines, participants in TeleNGAGE consist of hub-team members and spoke sites.
 Hub-team members for TeleNGAGE included three educational leaders (two principals and one superintendent), two parents, a clinical psychologist, and two higher education faculty members.
-The spoke site members refer to all other participants who voluntarily participate in ECHO sessions.
-In TeleNGAGE, spoke site participants consisted of teachers, educational leaders from across the state, community members, parents, and a number of graduate students seeking district level licensure.
+The spoke site participants consisted of teachers, educational leaders from across the state, community members, parents, and a number of graduate students seeking district level licensure.
 Key components of each TeleNGAGE session include case-based scenarios (for collaborative problem solving), short didactic presentations, discussions, and accessibility through the online platform, Zoom.

 During the pandemic, TeleNGAGE became a primary method of collaboration as stakeholders in districts across the state addressed the unprecedented challenges that emerged.
 In response to these challenges, TeleNGAGE hosted one-hour biweekly sessions online so that schools, families, and communities could collaboratively address these emerging problems.
 TeleNGAGE was easily accessible even though schools and districts were closed, and it provided an opportunity for educators and families to connect as they navigated new and unfamiliar challenges.
 Family members, educational leaders, and community members remained engaged despite the added stress of the pandemic.
-This engagement is noteworthy because sustained collaboration between families and schools is relatively rare (Rispoli et al., 2018), despite tremendous efforts of schools, historically, to engage families.
+This engagement is noteworthy because sustained collaboration between families.
 Additionally, it is logical to expect that family engagement during the pandemic would diminish simply because of the added stress, disrupted routines, and enhanced responsibilities that the pandemic imposed.
 However, despite those factors, engagement of families, schools and community members remained consistent during school closures.
 Therefore, additional understandings are needed regarding how the components of TeleNGAGE facilitated participant motivation for continual engagement during this challenging time.